 YES!
 Just like with humans, the watermelon rind is safe to eat.
 Of course, it gets a little bitter the closer your dog gets to the outer most core, so he may not want to eat all of the rind.

-#2 – Carrots: Many dogs will gnaw on these healthy orange vegetables like a chew toy until there’s nothing left behind.
+Many dogs will gnaw on these healthy orange vegetables like a chew toy until there’s nothing left behind.
 Not only does this help keep their teeth clean and their breath fresh, the vitamins and minerals can also reduce the risk of heart attacks while aiding with their vision.

-#3 – Sweet Potatoes: When it comes to a healthy dog snack, sliced, raw, cooked or dehydrated sweet potatoes offer health benefits that give them a shiny coat, can aid with digestion and boost their immune system.
+When it comes to a healthy dog snack, sliced, raw, cooked or dehydrated sweet potatoes offer health benefits that give them a shiny coat, can aid with digestion and boost their immune system.

-#4 – Broccoli: These little “trees” are known as one of the most pesticide-free products found in the produce aisle and benefits a canine’s eyes, ears, skin, heart and digestive systems.
+These little “trees” are known as one of the most pesticide-free products found in the produce aisle and benefits a canine’s eyes, ears, skin, heart and digestive systems.
 It’s also known as a natural anti-inflammatory for older dogs who may be suffering from arthritis or muscle pain.

-#5 – Apples: Although they certainly shouldn’t be eating the seeds, cored, sliced apples are another fruit that will keep your dog’s teeth cleaner and give them fresher breath.
+Although they certainly shouldn’t be eating the seeds, cored, sliced apples are another fruit that will keep your dog’s teeth cleaner and give them fresher breath.
 Apples also help to lower cholesterol and assist their body from absorbing it while making them feel fuller, which causes them to eat less.

-#6 – Blueberries: Humans are eating more of these purple favorites due to their high levels of antioxidants that help to repair cell damage.
+Humans are eating more of these purple favorites due to their high levels of antioxidants that help to repair cell damage.
 Blueberries are also an excellent choice for fiber and can help to control blood sugar that can lead to diabetes.

-#7 – Spinach: This leafy green vegetable was once known for giving Popeye his imaginary strength, but it’s a real source of iron and vitamin K. Packed with flavonoids and carotenoids, these two ingredients are thought to aid in the prevention of inflammation and cancer in pets.
+While definitely not as sweet as watermelon is, this leafy green vegetable was once known for giving Popeye his imaginary strength, but it’s a real source of iron and vitamin K. Packed with flavonoids and carotenoids, these two ingredients are thought to aid in the prevention of inflammation and cancer in pets.

 Be sure to check with your veterinarian before making these types of changes to your dog’s diet.
 They’ll likely agree with these healthier choices and may advise you to give them smaller portions at first to see how they may react to them.
 Your pet may have an unknown allergy or have some other type of adverse reaction when consuming them, especially blueberries that may cause digestive issues.